 LipoP is a method to predict lipoprotein signal peptide.
 It is based on Hidden Markov Model (HMM) which discriminate lipoproteins (SPaseII-cleaved proteins), SPaseI-cleaved proteins, cytoplasmic proteins and transmembrane proteins.
 Although LipoP1.0 has been trained on sequences from Gram-negative bacteria only, the following paper (Methods for the bioinformatic identification of bacterial lipoproteins encoded in the genomes of Gram-positive bacteria; O. Rahman, S. P. Cummings, D. J. Harrington and I. C. Sutcliffe; World Journal of Microbiology and Biotechnology 24(11):2377-2382 (2008)) reports that it has good performance on sequences from Gram-positive bacteria also.

-Prediction of lipoprotein signal peptides in Gram-negative bacteria.
+Citation: Prediction of lipoprotein signal peptides in Gram-negative bacteria.
 A. S. Juncker, H. Willenbrock, G. von Heijne, H. Nielsen, S. Brunak and A. Krogh.
 Protein Sci.
 12(8):1652-62, 2003

-How to read LipoP results?
+How to read LipoP results:

-• Type: type of the signal peptide (SPI or SPII)

-• Score: detection score

-• Margin: difference between the best and the second best score.

-Pos1 and Pos2 indicate the positions between which the cleavage is supposed to occur dbCAN is a method for the automated detection of carbohydrate active enzyme classified in the CAZy database which describes the families of structurally-related catalytic and carbohydrate-binding modules (or functional domains) of enzymes that degrade, modify, or create glycosidic bonds. dbCAN proposes an Hidden Markov Model (HMM) for each CAZy family.
+Type: type of the signal peptide (SPI or SPII) Score: detection score Margin: difference between the best and the second best score.
+Pos1 and Pos2 indicate the positions between which the cleavage is supposed to occur dbCAN is a method for the automated detection of carbohydrate active enzyme classified in the CAZy database which describe the families of structurally-related catalytic and carbohydrate-binding modules (or functional domains) of enzymes that degrade, modify, or create glycosidic bonds. dbCAN propose an Hidden Markov Model (HMM) for each CAZy family.
+Citations: Yin Y, Mao X, Yang JC, Chen X, Mao F and Xu Y, dbCAN: a web resource for automated carbohydrate-active enzyme annotation, Nucleic Acids Res.
+2012